 Where we make a charge for instrumental and vocal tuition within school hours we will remit charges for pupils on free school meals, as well as in certain other circumstances (e.g. for siblings) in order to ensure specialist music tuition is accessible and affordable for all children.

 We will charge families for any childcare offered to children before and after school (and during school holidays), with the level of fees and any remissions to be set and reviewed regularly by the governing body, and in accordance with any requirements set by the local authority where it is subsidising the provision.

 We may seek to recover some or all of the costs incurred due to wilful damage or breakage of school property.
 This will be determined by the headteacher with advice from those involved.

 Late Collection Charge- Childcare

 We consider children left at school after 3.45pm to be needing childcare.
 School finishes at 3.30pm.
 We therefore charge parents from 3.45 if children are not collected.
-More information can be found in the late collection policy which was agreed by Governors in December 2012.
+More information can be found in the late collection policy.

 Damage to property and breakages

 We may seek to recover some or all of the costs incurred due to wilful damage or breakage of property belonging to a third party where the school has been charged.
 This will be determined by the headteacher with advice from those involved.